MeeMofu/Horiseon-refactoring/README.md

 ## Changes I made

-1. Update elements, using <section>, <article>, instead of just <div>

-Note: This does mean the css needs to be changed to have the same effect

-2.
+1. Update header to have semantic elements <header>, <nav>; removed extra uneeded class for <span>

+2. Change the hero and the 4 boxes into <section> and <article> for better redability